Preparing a sale process

 How long does it take to reach a deal?

 The time and effort needed to achieve a successful sale are often underestimated.
-While external advisors will do a lot of the “heavy lifting”, the input and involvement of the owner and the management team are vital to ensure the business is ready for sale and to review offers and agreements.
+While external advisors will do a lot of the “heavy lifting”, the input and involvement of the owner and the management team are vital to make sure the business is ready for sale and to review offers and agreements.
 The time requirements for each specific phase of the sale process can be depicted as follows:

 Reasons for selling your business